Rayvid/men-microservice-skeleton/README.md

 ## Modules vs infrastructure code duplication

-Some code can be moved to modules and in future definitely will be.
-On other hand some infra code duplication in microservices is ok.
-It allows you to finetune particular behaviour w/o making logic branch in the module.
+Some infra code duplication in microservices is ok.
+It allows you to finetune particular behaviour w/o making logic branch in the module, but you should be moving independent reusable blocks into modules.

 ## Code style this project is compatible with